Depression - Living With Depression

 When you're going through

-depression, you can't just shake if off.
+depression, you can't just shake it off.
 You might

 have a couple of good days followed by a bad day or a string of bad days.
 And

 you don't know how long it will last.
-Depression is not like the flu or a
+Depression isn't like the flu or a

 sprained ankle, where your doctor can tell you about how long it will take to

 When you're getting better, many experts call it